Major is a proud recipient of Construction Skills Queensland (CSQ) funding.

 If you’re considering upskilling in construction, you may be able to receive support from CSQ funding.
 Where CSQ funding doesn’t cover the full cost of the program, you will be required to contribute towards the remaining course fees.

-- Skills Assessment and Gap Training: A program for new and existing workers with significant experience in the industry to undertake Recognition of Prior Learning and gap training to obtain a qualification.
+1.Skills Assessment and Gap Training – A program for workers and career seekers with significant experience in the industry to undertake Recognition of Prior Learning and Gap Training to obtain a qualification.

-An Existing Worker is a current Employee in the Building and Construction Industry who has a one month or more employment relationship with their Employer.
+- An Existing Worker is a current Employee in the Building and Construction Industry who has a one month or more employment relationship with their Employer.
 The working relationship can be built up through full-time, part-time or casual employment or engagement as a contract worker.

-An Unemployed Eligible Worker is a person who has been unemployed for a period of not greater than 6 months that would otherwise meet the requirements of an eligible worker.
+- An Unemployed Eligible Worker is a person who has been unemployed for a period of not greater than 4 years that would otherwise meet the requirements of an eligible worker.

 - A Career Seeker is an individual with significant previous experience, skills and knowledge within the Building and Construction industry, but is not an Existing Worker.